 Survivors' Benefits (SPP)

 The pension for orphans, surviving spouse, and dependent parents is determined based on the deceased’s average monthly wages.
 The amount of pension is calculated on the basis of the deceased's average monthly earnings.
 Life insurance supplements the capital accrued in the individual account in case the balance is below the minimum amount required to finance the survivor pension.
 Life insurance can also help tide over the costs associated with funeral grants.
-Dependent daughters of beneficiaries are

 How GPS can Help